 Sometimes there is urgency involved, as indicated by crying, howling, screaming, writhing, or resistance to touch or soothing.
 If we knew what happened, what was swallowed, poked, burned, yanked, bonked or even who bit, bonked or punched we could get closer to making it stop.

-As it turns out, even when the person in pain is perfectly able to communicate the who, what, when, where and how of it, with chronic pain the actual cause can still be elusive.
+As it turns out, even when the person in pain is perfectly able to communicate the who, what, when, where and how of it, with chronic pain the actual cause can still be elusive, a chronic mystery.
 Even to doctors, therapists and researchers.
 This is one of the reasons for the deluge of pharmaceuticals in the American marketplace, developed to alleviate pain and its symptoms while navigating the tough and prolonged journey to the reason the pain is there.
-Are we getting close to the root cause of chronic pain?
+Are we getting close to the root cause of chronic pain and to solve the mystery?

 Conventional medicine treated the singular acute issue: a broken bone, or an infection.
 Easy peasy.
 Today, however, at least in the U.S., as our population is becoming increasingly unhealthy, we're applying this same approach to disease, autoimmune disorders, and pain, which is now it's own stand-alone condition.
 No longer considered just a symptom of something larger, chronic pain of its own accord is a medical diagnosis.
 According to the Centers for Disease Control, chronic pain is a leading cause of why people seek medical care in the first place; with 30 percent of Americans (nearly 100 million people) saying they suffer from some form of chronic pain.